-- Begin exercises (pendulums and active elbow extension/flexion without resistance) 24 hours after surgery unless otherwise instructed. - While maintaining your elbow by the side, begin elbow, hand, and wrist exercises immediately. - Formal physical therapy (PT) typically begins after you are seen at your first post-operative appointment 2 weeks after surgery.
+- Your sling is to be worn for 4 weeks following surgery. - Begin elbow and wrist motion exercises (active elbow extension/flexion without resistance) 24 hours after surgery unless otherwise instructed. - While maintaining your elbow by the side, begin elbow, hand, and wrist exercises immediately.

+- Formal physical therapy (PT) typically begins after you are seen at your first post-operative appointment 2 weeks after surgery.
 A prescription and protocol will be provided at your first post-op visit. - When sleeping or resting, inclined positions (i.e., reclining chair) and a pillow under the forearm for support may provide better comfort. - Avoid long periods of sitting (without arm supported) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician. - May return to sedentary work ONLY or school 3-4 days after surgery if pain is tolerable.